 Message for the family

-- Read p.49 (Feb.
-8) from ‘Abba’s Heart’ and prepare a short devotion appropriate for your family.
+- Read p.113 (April 12) from ‘Abba’s Heart’ and prepare a short devotion appropriate for your family.

 - The message can be paraphrased or be read depending on the age of your group.

-Take turns blessing the men (any age) in the group.
-Then, the father or spiritual leader prays a blessing over the family.
+Take turns blessing one another.
+Father (mother, or spiritual leader), pray a short blessing over the family.